Hayk Mkrtchyan

 Legacy Projects

 In November 2015 Hayk attended the ITP Mumbai Workshop Creating Museums of World Stories.
 The workshop was held at CSMVS and was attended by many ITP fellows from different years and countries, UK partners and British Museum Colleagues.
+At this conference Hayk began discussions with colleagues from Manchester Art Gallery, on hosting an education conference and workshop in Yerevan Armenia.

-In October 2016 Hayk, with the help of Marine Mkrtchyan (Armenia, ITP 2014) and Davit Poghosyan (Armenia, ITP 2015) hosted Learning, Engagement and Museums, a four-day conference and workshop held at Cafesjian Centre for the Arts in Yerevan Armenia.
-The event was attended by 19 Armenian museum educators from 18 institutions, UK partner museum educators from Glasgow Museums, Manchester Art Gallery and The Collections and ITP fellow museum educators from Egypt, India, Lebanon and Turkey.
+In October 2016 Hayk, with the help of Marine Mkrtchyan (Armenia, ITP 2014) and Davit Poghosyan (Armenia, ITP 2015) hosted “Learning, Engagement and Museums”, a four-day conference and workshop held at Cafesjian Centre for the Arts in Yerevan Armenia.
+The event was attended by 19 Armenian museum educators from 18 institutions, UK partner museum educators from Glasgow Museums, Manchester Art Gallery and The Collections and ITP fellow museum educators from Egypt, India, Lebanon, and Türkiye.

 Hayk returned to the British Museum in 2017 in the role of Senior Fellow.
 He supported the ITP team in the build up to, during and after the 2018 Summer Programme, attended by 25 museum professionals from 18 countries.
 In this position, Hayk also took on the role of guest editor of the 2018 ITP newsletter.

-Hayk organised a workshop on Museum leadership and management which was held in Armenia in 2019 supported by the ITP and delivered by Janet Vitmayer, former Chief Executive, Horniman Museum and Gardens and Iain Watson, Director, Tyne & Wear Archives and Museums.
+With support from the Ministry of Education, Science, Culture and Sport and the British Museum’s International Training Program Hayk organized a workshop on “Museum leadership and management” which was held in Armenia in 2019 in partnership with the Association of Museum Workers and Friends of Armenia and delivered by Janet Vitmayer, former Chief Executive, Horniman Museum and Gardens and Iain Watson, Director, Tyne & Wear Archives and Museums.

 ITP Newsletter Publications

-ITP Newsletter Issue 5 (2018), Learning, engagement and museums
+ITP Newsletter Issue 5 (2018), Learning, engagement, and museums

 ITP Newsletter Issue 5 (2018), Bulletin Board